 With all the jokes about how masculine Dorothy was, it's funny to hear about Bea Arthur's stint in the Marine Corps.

 Dorothy's quote in "Fiddler on the Ropes": "Blanche!
 Everlast is a brand name, not a nickname!".

 Hollywood Pudgy: Blanche and Rose are frequently the target of barbs about their weight even though they look exactly the way two middle-aged women who have had several children would look.
-In another episode, when Blanche's daughter Becky visits, though she is in fact overweight, the others react as though she's morbidly obese.
+In another episode, when Blanche's daughter Becky visits, she is overweight but the others react as though she's morbidly obese.
 (Of course, her weight issues are later retconned when the actress is replaced.)

 Ironically, Betty White has no children (though she has three stepchildren from her marriage to Allen Ludden), and Rue McClanahan had only one.
 The trope still rings very true, however.